How to discover your rhythm and keep up with your horse

 Why you should use the best grooming brushes you can find…and where to find them.

 If you own or lease a horse, chances are you have to groom him.
 You can find plenty of tools online and at your local farm supply or tack shop.
-Most of them look like what everyone else is using.
-And they are cheap.
+Most grooming brushes look like what everyone else is using.
+And they are cheap, many featuring synthetic bristles and meant to be replaced quite frequently.

 So why go for anything else?